Fried Patty Pan Squash Patties

 The thing about summer squash is that they grow so quickly and so well that you can get quickly overrun by them.
 Huge summer squash seeds can be bitter and change the texture of these squash patties.
 If you’ve got a large squash, just avoid grating the center.

-ProTip: Try to pick your squash before they get to be large, say over a pound.
+Tip from the wise quacker: try to pick your squash before they get to be large, say over a pound.
 And it’s always best to eat your summer squash as soon as you pick it.

 A patty pan squash on a scale reading over one and half pounds.